CharlieHomewood/project-skyline/Tutorials/Obsidian/Plugin - QuickAdd.md

 >
 > Selecting this choice opens a text box where you can name a new task.
 >
-> This will then automatically be added to the `Backlog` column in the `Task Progress Review` Kanban board - no need to open it and add the task manually!
+> Upon clicking `ok`, this will automatically be added to the `Backlog` column in the `Task Progress Review` Kanban board - no need to open it and add the task manually!

 ### Macro